Cleveland employment discrimination attorney

 Discrimination can take other forms besides just hiring and firing.
 Harassing employees on the basis of their race, sex, age, disability, or other protected characteristic is also employment discrimination.

 It is important to note, however, that the employment discrimination laws are not “a general civility code,” and not all inappropriate behavior creates an illegal hostile environment.
 Instead, each case must be analyzed on its own facts.
 Among the factors courts consider are the frequency of the conduct, its severity, whether it was physically threatening or humiliating, and the extent to which it unreasonably interfered with the employee’s job, among others.
 Unless the harassment is very severe—for instance a sexual assault or physical attack—an isolated incident is generally not found to be illegal.
+Because hostile work environment claims are complicated and tough to prove, employees need help from a seasoned employment discrimination attorney.

-Eliminating discriminatory policies and practices
+Eliminating discriminatory workplace policies and practices

 The above situations involve intentional discrimination.
 But Ohio and federal employment law also outlaw other kinds of discrimination.
 Employers may not use workplace policies and practices that have the effect of disproportionately harming a protected group, even if the policy or practice seems non-discriminatory on its face.
 For example, an employer who uses a promotion test that women fail at a much higher rate than men might have violated the employment discrimination laws.
 This type of discrimination is called “disparate impact” discrimination.